shabtronic/FDN-Reverb-Riser/README.md

 ![](./Images/GoodFDNSettings1.png)

-sound like total crap at short time lengths!
+but it sounds like total crap at short time lengths!